Milton Primary Academy

 - What specialist services and expertise are available at or accessed by the setting?

-At times it may be necessary to consult with outside agencies to receive their more specialised expertise.
-The agencies used by the school include: • Autism Outreach Team • Child Protection Advisors • Educational Psychologist • CAMHS (Child & Adolescent Mental Health Service) • EWO (Educational Welfare Officers) • Physical & Sensory Service to support pupils with hearing/visual Impairment • Inclusion Team (SEND) • Vulnerable Children and Corporate Parenting Intervention • Children’s Therapy Team (Speech & Language/Occupational Therapy) • School Nurse • Early Years Forum An Educational Psychologist is allocated to each school.
-He/she would normally only work directly with pupils who needs are felt to be complex and who have not responded well to the interventions previously put in place for them.
-In order to help understand the pupil’s educational needs better; the psychologist will generally meet with the parent and give feedback after the assessment has been completed.
-He/she will offer advice to the school and parent/carers on how to best support the pupil in order to take their learning forward.
+An Educational Psychologist is allocated to each Academy.
+He/she would normally only work directly with pupils whose needs are identified as being complex and who have not responded well to the interventions previously put in place for them.
+This involvement is planned by Miss Wilson who is the Special Educational Needs Coordinator (SENCo) with the permission of Parents/Carers.
+In order to help understand the pupil’s educational needs better, the Educational Psychologist will generally meet with the parents and give feedback after the assessment has been completed.
+He/she will offer advice to the Academy and Parents/Carers on how to best support the pupil in order to take their learning forward.

 - What training are the staff supporting children and young people with SEND have had or are having?